ailarMahdizadeh/MAG/README.md

 1)Data aquisition

 The functional connectivities based on cc200 atlas was aquired with your help together.
 I have used the same configuration coding for cc400, and it was sucessful.
-However, for ho atlas, although it has runned sucesfully, no file was saved with the name of ho.
+However, for ho atlas, although it has runned sucesfully, no file was saved corresponding to ho.

 2) Modification

 Following to "Data aquisition step, the modification of this code is based 200 and 329 ROIs.
-We have one gcn layer